-In this policy, to control the throughput of a given unit $u_i$ , we introduce a quality measure $Q{j \to i}^k$ (see definition 1) to estimate the relative quality of the clauses received by $u_i$ from $u_j$ .
+In this policy, to control the throughput of a given unit u_i , we introduce a quality measure $Q{j \to i}^k$ (see definition 1) to estimate the relative quality of the clauses received by u_i from u_j .
 In the throughput and quality based control policy, the evolution of the size limit $e{j \to i}^k$ is related to the estimated quality.

-Our quality measure is defined using the activity of the variables at the basis of VSIDS heuristic [Moskewicz et al., 2001] another important component of modern SAT solvers.
+Our quality measure is defined using the activity of the variables at the basis of VSIDS heuristic [Moskewicz et~al., 2001] another important component of modern SAT solvers.
 The variables with greatest activity represent those involved in most of the (recent)-conflicts.
 Indeed, when a conflict occurs, the activity of the variables whose literals appear in the clauses encountered during the generation of a learnt clause are updated.
 The most active variables are those related to the current part of the search space.
-Consequently, our quality measure exploits these activities to quantify the relevance of a clause learnt by unit $u_j$ to the current state of a given unit $u_i$ .
-To define our quality measure, suppose that, at any time of the search process, we have $\mathcal{A}i^{max}$ the current maximal activity of $u_i$ 's variables, and $\mathcal{A}i(x)$ the current activity of a given variable x.
+Consequently, our quality measure exploits these activities to quantify the relevance of a clause learnt by unit u_j to the current state of a given unit u_i .
+To define our quality measure, suppose that, at any time of the search process, we have \mathcal{A}i^{max} the current maximal activity of u_i 's variables, and $\mathcal{A}i(x)$ the current activity of a given variable x.

-Our throughput and quality based control policy change the upper bound $e{j \to i}^{k+1}$ on the size of clauses that a solver j shares with the solver i between k and k + 1 using the following AIMD function:
+Our throughput and quality based control policy change the upper bound $e{j \to i}^{k+1}$ on the size of clauses that a solver j shares with the solver i between k and k+1 using the following AIMD function:

-} where a and b are positive constants.
+$\}$ where a and b are positive constants.

 As shown by the AIMD function of the throughput and quality based control policy, the adjustment of the size limit depends on the quality of shared clauses.
-Indeed, as it can be seen from the above formula, when the exchange quality between $u_j$ and $u_i$ $(Q{j\to i}^k)$ tends to 100% (respectively 0%), then the increase in the limit size tends to be maximal (respectively maximal).
+Indeed, as it can be seen from the above formula, when the exchange quality between u_j and u_i $(Q{j\rightarrow i}^k)$ tends to 100% (respectively 0%), then the increase in the limit size tends to be maximal (respectively minimal) while the decrease tends to be minimal (respectively maximal).
 Our aim in this second policy is to maintain a throughput of good quality.
 The rationale being that the information recently received from a particular source is qualitatively linked to the information which could be received from it in the very near future.